xefonon/SoundFieldGAN/README.md

 Generative adversarial networks with physical sound field priors
 ================================================

-This repository contains the code for the paper [Generative adversarial networks with physical sound field priors]() accepted for publishication in The Journal of the Acoustical Society of America (2023).
+This repository contains the code for the paper [Generative adversarial networks with physical sound field priors]() accepted for publication in The Journal of the Acoustical Society of America (2023).

 Abstract
 --------------------